rajeshvkothari/oom/GIN_README_2508.md

       Image: ubuntu-18.04
       Instance Type: t2.large
       Storage: 80GB
-      Key Pair: cciPublicKey
+      Key Pair: cciPrivateKey
       ```

-	  Note: cciPublicKey is the authentication key to login/ssh into AWS (which should be available with you locally).
+	  Note: cciPrivateKey is the authentication key to login/ssh into AWS (which should be available with you locally).

     - Setup Docker on DMaaP Server: